yumusubi/capstone-sketchup/documentation/week1/week1.md

 ### MVP Functions

 - [x] Make an A-frame + AR.js demo using the internal laptop camera
-- [ ] Make basic cube shape in A-frame to appear when the tag is seen
+- [ ] Make basic cube shape in A-frame to appear when a shape/image tag is seen

 ### Stretch Goals